purescript/documentation/PureScript-Conf-2016.md

 **@AppShipIt**

-Applying experience from Elm to make PureScript less intimidating to newcomers by deferring perceived incidental complexity.
+Adapting Elm's pedagogical philosophy to make PureScript less intimidating to newcomers by deferring perceived sources of incidental complexity in an intrinsically simple language.

 ### Call for Speakers